 Storing your inactive files and other records at an offsite facility comes as a package deal.

 One of it’s most attractive advantages is the fact that once stored, you never have to worry about shredding again since providers will do it for you as part of their storage service.

-Some facilities have an in-house industrial shredder while others partner with a service, but either way when it comes to factoring in shredding and disposal costs, the bill instead falls to storage providers.
+Some facilities have an in-house industrial shredder while others partner with a service, but when it comes to factoring in shredding and disposal costs, the bill falls to storage providers instead.

 Offsite Storage and Shredding Benefits

-- Convenient — On top of coming to your location to pick up files, providers can also get any records you need fast with quick retrieval services.
-Besides just storing and accessing records, while they’re stored providers will track your retention times for you.
+- Convenient—On top of coming to your location to pick up files, providers can also get any records you need fast with quick retrieval services.
+Besides just storing and accessing records, providers will track your retention times for you while your records are stored.
 And when you want them shredded, they can handle that too.

-- Secure — Storage facilities are protected with 24-hour surveillance, while stored files are protected with climate-control and fire suppressant systems.
-Besides the facility’s securities, storing offsite also helps to keep sensitive information away from abuse or misuse.
-At an offsite facility, it takes more than a file cabinet key to steal your files.
+- Secure—Storage facilities are protected with 24-hour surveillance.
+Files are protected with climate-control and fire suppressant systems.
+Besides the facility’s securities, storing off site also helps to keep sensitive information away from abuse or misuse.
+At an off site facility, it takes more than a file cabinet key to steal your files.

 What’s Your Plan for Storing What You’ll Shred?